Skip to Content

-When you are architecting a massive zero-knowledge medical infrastructure completely solo, standard productivity tools aren't enough.
+When you are designing a massive zero-knowledge medical infrastructure system completely solo, standard productivity tools are not enough.
 You have to clone yourself.

 The Engineering Wall

-Almost immediately after deploying the swarm, I hit a massive engineering failure: The Split-Brain Anomaly.
+Almost immediately after deploying the swarm, I ran into a catastrophic engineering failure: The Split-Brain Anomaly.

-To keep the four AI agents synchronized, I built a master "Global Catchup" JSON/Markdown file.
-Let’s call it the Event Bus.
+To keep the four AI agents synchronized, I created a master JSON/Markdown "Global Catchup" file.
+Call it the Event Bus.

 My initial logic was simple:

-- When an AI finishes writing heavy code, it drops an update into the Event Bus.
+1. When one AI finishes a heavy code sprint, it drops an update into the Event Bus.

-- When the next AI wakes up, it reads the Event Bus, extracts the tasks, and deletes the task to mark it as read.
+2. When the next AI wakes up, it reads the Event Bus, pulls the tasks, and deletes the task to mark it as read.

-It sounded perfect—until I realized the architecture was catastrophically fracturing.
+It sounded perfect — until I realized the architecture was fracturing catastrophically.

-If my Core App AI recorded a massive architectural pivot (e.g., "Implement Edge Supabase B2B Hash Routing"), and my Strategy AI woke up first, it would read the instruction, update the documentation, and shred the mail.
-By the time I booted up my Website AI, the inbox was completely empty.
+If my Core App AI logged a massive architectural pivot (e.g., "Implement Supabase Edge B2B hash routing") and my Strategy AI woke up first, it read the instructions, updated the documentation, and shredded the mail.
+When I spun up my Website AI, the inbox was completely empty.
 The website never received the routing update.

 I was relying on a destructive consumption model for a system that desperately needed broadcast routing.